App version: 0.1.0

 Who May Apply for Inventory Financing?

-Businesses that are well-established, have proven revenue history, and high turnover on inventory could be candidates for inventory financing.
-Startup small businesses likely have different inventory needs and a shorter business history, which may make them better suited for alternate types of small business financing—like personal small business loans or angel funding.
+Businesses that are well-established, have proven revenue history, and have high turnover on inventory could be good candidates for inventory financing.
+Startup small businesses likely have different inventory needs and a shorter business history, which may make them better suited for alternate types of small business financing — like personal small business loans or angel funding.
 The following industries commonly rely on inventory loans or lines of credit to keep up with demand, while also maintaining regular cash flow:

 • Car dealerships: Often have high turnover and need to replenish inventory on a regular basis.